 Jim Davis Net Worth

-Jim Davis Net Worth: Jim Davis is an American cartoonist who has a net worth of $800 million dollars.
-Davis is most widely recognized for his internationally successful comic strip, "Garfield," which has been in syndication since 1978 and chronicles the daily affairs of the cat Garfield, his owner, Jon Arbuckle, and Jon's dog, Odie.
+Jim Davis is an American cartoonist who has a net worth of $800 million dollars.
+Jim Davis is most widely recognized for his internationally successful comic strip, "Garfield."
+Garfield has been in syndication since 1978 and chronicles the daily affairs of the cat Garfield, his owner, Jon Arbuckle, and Jon's dog, Odie.
 He produced the CBS series "Garfield & Friends," which aired from 1988 to 1994, and he has written numerous "Garfield" television specials; he wrote and produced several direct-to-video "Garfield" films as well.
 Jim has also worked on the comic strips "U.S. Acres," "Gnorm Gnat," "Tumbleweeds," and "Mr. Potato Head."

 "Garfield" has been adapted into two live action/computer-animated feature films featuring the voice of Bill Murray as Garfield.
 "Garfield: The Movie" (2004) grossed $203.2 million at the box office, and "Garfield: A Tail of Two Kitties" (2006) brought in $143.3 million.
 There have been several "Garfield" primetime specials, including "Here Comes Garfield" (1982), "Garfield Goes Hollywood" (1987), and "Garfield Gets a Life" (1991), and three direct-to-video movies, "Garfield Gets Real" (2007), "Garfield's Fun Fest" (2008), and "Garfield's Pet Force" (2009).
 The animated series "Garfield and Friends" aired from 1988 to 1994 on CBS, and it was followed by "The Garfield Show," which aired from 2009 to 2012 on Cartoon Network and 2015 to 2016 on Boomerang.
 In 2019, ViacomCBS bought Jim's company, Paws, Inc, with plans to develop a new "Garfield" animated series for Nickelodeon.
 Davis said of the deal, "I'm delighted that Garfield is going to be placed in the capable hands of the folks at Nick.
 They know how to entertain and will be great stewards for the franchise.
 I am also excited to continue to do the thing that gets me out of bed every morning … the comic strip!"